s-r-engineer/endurain/docs/index.md

 Endurain is a self-hosted fitness tracking service designed to give users full control over their data and hosting environment.
 Built with:

 - **Frontend:** Vue.js, Notivue and Bootstrap CSS
-- **Backend:** Python FastAPI, Alembic, SQLAlchemy, Apprise, stravalib and python-garminconnect for Strava and Garmin Connect integration, gpxpy, tcxreader and fitdecode for .gpx, .tcx and .fit file import respectively
+- **Backend:** Python FastAPI, Alembic, SQLAlchemy, Apprise, stravalib and python-garminconnect for Strava and Garmin Connect integration, Polar AccessLink utilities (requests) for Polar support, gpxpy, tcxreader and fitdecode for .gpx, .tcx and .fit file import respectively
 - **Database:** MariaDB or PostgreSQL for efficient data management
 - **Observability:** Jaeger for basic tracing and monitoring